Sections Of This Article:

 Damien Hirst’s “For the Love of God”, created in 2007, which is a platinum cast of a human skull, encrusted with diamonds, is very likely to evoke emotions or to get the observer thinking about things like money, beauty, precious metals, etc. Some people love his work, others hate it, but either way, it’s creating a significant impression, which is one of the things that art does.

 Another example of an artwork which caused a huge impression in its time was “Galloping Horse” by Eadweard Muybridge.
-People nowadays tend to assume that we’ve always known how horses legs move when they are galloping, but if you look at paintings of horses moving, created before this time, you’ll see that the assumption which everyone held before this artwork was hugely incorrect, which seems almost impossible to comprehend from our current perspective:
+People nowadays tend to assume that we’ve always known how horses legs move when they are galloping, but if you look at paintings of horses moving, created before this time, you’ll see that the assumption which everyone held before this new artwork, was hugely incorrect, which seems almost impossible to comprehend from our current perspective:

 It was only after Eadweard Muybridge took photos of how a horse really moved, that people radically changed their assumptions:

-The above example illustrates how people’s ideas of what art is will continue to change and evolve, because the degree to which something will evoke profound emotions or conceptual interest, will change according to the inevitable cultural context which one is looking from.
+The above example illustrates how people’s ideas of what art is will continue to change and evolve, because the degree to which something will evoke profound emotions or conceptual interest will change according to the inevitable cultural context which one is looking from.

 Expensive watches can be more about factors which increase the monetary value than getting people to think conceptually.
-And, of course, those who benefit most from calling watches “art,” whether they are or not, are those who are making money from them.
+And, of course, those who benefit most from calling watches “art,” whether they really are or not, are those who are making money from them.

 On the other hand, returning once again to the Haldimann H9, that piece is likely to get you thinking about what is, or isn’t, a watch, and maybe about what is, or isn’t, art.